Harry M. Wurzbach: 1930 indictment

 Because of the disfranchisement of African Americans by the dominant Democratic Party in the state, after Wurzbach, no other Republican was elected to represent Texas in Congress until 1950, when Ben H. Guill won a special election, serving the remaining eight months of the term.
-Until the late 20th century, the state was dominated by the Democratic Party.
-After Congress passed the Civil Rights Act of 1964 and Voting Rights Act of 1965, the black minority in Texas switched to the Democratic Party, which nationally had supported their cause of enforcing constitutional rights, even though the Act was passed only due to heavy Republican support in spite of Southern Democratic opposition within the Congress.

 Death

-Wurzbach died at 2 A.M. on November 6, 1931 at his home in Seguin, from complications following an appendectomy.
+Wurzbach died at 2 a.m. on November 6, 1931, at his home in Seguin, from complications following an appendectomy.
 His death was a surprise; his surgery was not considered an emergency and he had otherwise been in good health.
 Wurzbach is interred at the San Antonio National Cemetery, based on his military service.